nigrosimone/ng-let/README.md

 ## Description

 Sometime there is a need to share data into component template as local variable.
-This structural directive create local contex of variable that can be used into html template.
+This structural directive create local context of variable that can be used into html template.

 See the [stackblitz demo](https://stackblitz.com/edit/demo-ng-let?file=src%2Fapp%2Fapp.component.ts).